R22 is Phasing Out

 We told you last summer about the R22 phase out and with warmer temperatures approaching, Church Services wanted to remind you of your options.

 If you have an AC system installed prior to 2010, it probably uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfortable.
-The EPA began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

 R22 refrigerant is no longer produced in North America.

-The cost of R22 is increasing because of the decreasing supply, and won’t be obtainable for use at all by 2020.
+The cost of R22 is increasing because of the reducing supply, and won’t be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
-However, if your air conditioner was made before January 2010, you have a few options:
+However, if your air conditioner was made before January 2010, you have some options:

-2) Call an expert to replace the parts in your current air conditioning system to help make it compatible with approved AC refrigerant.
+2) Call an expert to replace the parts in your current AC equipment to help make it compatible with approved air conditioner refrigerant.
 Keep in mind, this is not recommended because it could void your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to have to worry about the trouble of your refrigerant being phased-out, or you don’t want to stress about the soaring costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Church Services today and we’ll come out and provide you a no-charge in-home estimate on a new AC system, just in time for spring!
+If you don’t want to have to worry about the hassle of your refrigerant being phased-out, or you don’t want to stress about the soaring costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Church Services today and we’ll come out and provide you a no-charge in-home estimate on a new air conditioning system, just in time for spring!